top of page

 Harriet Riddell – Travels with a Sewing Machine

 Harriet tells stories from her street stitching around the world.
 She embroiders the people and places she meets and loves interaction between herself and her audience whilst working.
-Harriet will demonstrate a live stitched portrait during her talk.
+She demonstrated a live stitched portrait during her talk: see it here.

 Monday 12th August